mobiwek61/ReactWebpackStarterProject/README.md

   # Any edits get auto-reloaded in real time.
   ```

+### Project Structure
+- Folders public, src mirror the setup of create-react-app.
-#### Folder webpackUtils:
+- Folder webpackUtils:
-- has webpack plugins and supporting node.js code.
+Has webpack plugins and supporting node.js code.
 This plugin displays the url as a QR code for display/debugging of app on a mobile device.

-### What is going on with webpack?
+- Folder **nginx_host** has an nginx setup.
+Nginx is a HTTP server.
+It's here to serve as an example of nginx setup and to verify that a webpack build will run properly when deployed on a cloud.

+### About Webpack
 - Webpack is used here as a command line utility.
 It is not part of this node project.
 It appears in package.json and is installed in node_modules so it may be run from the command line. **It does these things:**
   - it's http server hosts the app during development
   - it creates a bundle.js for development, served by the http server and later an optimized bundle.js for deploying the web app on github pages, or an nginx server for example.